ancientlore/whisper/README.md

 ## Markdown

 Web pages are generally written in Markdown and use HTML templates to render into the site.
-The default template to use is called `default`; templates are stored in the `template` folder.
+The default template to use is called `default`; you must have a `default` and a `notfound` template.
+Templates are stored in the `template` folder.

 Markdown may contain *front matter* which is in TOML format.
 The front matter is delimited by `+++` at the start and end.
 For example: